zakelh6/alx-projects/README.md

 # ALX Projects

+## About ALX Africa Software Engineering
+[ALX Africa](https://www.alxafrica.com/) is a revolutionary talent development program that trains and develops Africa's most talented and ambitious software engineers.
+The program is designed to create lifelong learners and problem solvers who are equipped with the necessary skills to tackle Africa's most pressing problems.

+The Software Engineering Bootcamp is an intensive 12/months program that covers a wide range of software engineering topics, including web development, system engineering, and DevOps.

+## About this Repository

 This repository contains all the ALX Africa projects related to software engineering created by me.
 The following are the links to each project:

 1. [ALX System Engineering DevOps](https://github.com/zakelh6/alx-system_engineering-devops)